Faulkner Surname Meaning, History & Origin

-Faulkner Surname Genealogy
+Faulkner Surname Meaning

 The first record of the surname in England was Henry Falkenar in the Wiltshire rolls of 1194.
 Fawkener and Falkner were early spellings.
 In Scotland the spelling became Falconer.

-Faulkner Resources on
+Faulkner Surname Resources on The Internet

 - Ancestry of Rebecca Faulkner of Tattenhall